braugeist/EARTH/BUILD.md

 ### High priority

+- Error modal
+- Support for no signer (read-only)
+- Remove unused code (e.g., w3a plugin from web3.ts and package.json)
+- Add LICENSE?

+### Medium priority

 - Update metadata.
 - Toggle show/hide all text.
 - Indicate loading when read blockchain data.
 - Improve Performance by using different geometry for drawing tiles.
-- Show modal loading when reading chain state.
 - If connected to wrong network, prompt wallet to change network via `wallet_switchEthereumChain`.
-- Prepare setup for deployment on Mainnet.
-    - Set auction duration to 1day.
-    - Prepare OpenSea text.
-- Add LICENSE?

 ### Low priority